Almost all bets are off: casino capitals Macau, Las Vegas slammed by virus

 Following that incident, Macau’s gaming regulator sent notices to all casinos warning them to maintain employment of their local staff, it said in an email to Reuters.

-That puts additional pressure on Macau’s casino operators - Sands China Ltd (1928.HK), Wynn Macau Ltd (1128.HK), Galaxy Entertainment Group (0027.HK), Melco Resorts & Entertainment Ltd (MLCO.O), SJM Holdings Ltd (0880.HK) and MGM China - as uncertainty looms over what the government will do ahead of the expiration of their operating licenses in 2022.
+That puts additional pressure on Macau’s casino operators - Sands China Ltd, Wynn Macau Ltd, Galaxy Entertainment Group, Melco Resorts & Entertainment Ltd , SJM Holdings Ltd and MGM China - as uncertainty looms over what the government will do ahead of the expiration of their operating licenses in 2022.

 They are already feeling financial pain, spending between $1.5 million to $4 million each day just to stay open, according to analysts, as revenues approach zero.
 Bigger operators like Sands and Galaxy would normally rake in $25 million in revenue a day.